 Using recent technology called a distributed acoustic sensing (DAS) array, scientists found they could track the direction of the storm based on the intensity of the thunderquake events, and that their findings matched up with the location of lightning recorded by the U.S. National Lightning Detection Network.

 The DAS array sends a laser down one of the hair-thin glass fibers contained inside the cables and can detect small changes caused by pressure as slight as a human walking, the scientists said.
-The array takes measurements every six-and-a-half feet, meaning the several miles of continuous cable under the University Park campus acts like a network of 2,000 sensors.
+The array takes measurements every six-and-a-half feet (two meters), meaning the several miles of continuous cable under the University Park campus acts like a network of 2,000 sensors.

 “If there is any change in the external energy on the ground above, even walking steps, you will have a very small change that’s going to stretch or compress the fiber,” Zhu said.
 “The laser is very sensitive and can detect these small changes.”

 During storms, thunder creates acoustic pressure miles above the Earth that travels down, hits the ground, and spreads like waves in a pond.
 Humans cannot hear or feel these thunderquakes, but the slight movements are captured by the fiber-optic cables, the scientists said.